samgutentag/samgutentag.github.io/_posts/2019-06-04-python-safeway-clipper.md

 that uses [Selenium][selenium-link] and [chromedriver][chromedriver-link] to hack together my own Safeway Coupon API.

-The project is hosted on github here [Safeway Clipper][safeway-clipper]
+The project is hosted on Github here [Safeway Clipper][safeway-clipper]

 The key part of this project was to be a set and forget task that runs on a normal interval so that anytime I show up at Safeway, I am likely to have as many coupons clipped as is actually possible.

 To accomplish this, the main script is wrapped into a cron job.
-This allows the old [2010 Macbook Pro][2010-macbook-pro] still chugging along in my back closet to run this script every night.
+This allows the old [2010 MacBook Pro][2010-macbook-pro] still chugging along in my back closet to run this script every night.

 ## Approach